JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-The last interesting thing I noticed were a number of BUFFER OVERFLOWS, on different dll: ntdl.dll, KernelBase.dll, kernel32.dll, and more.
+The last interesting thing I noticed were a number of BUFFER OVERFLOW, on different dll: ntdl.dll, KernelBase.dll, kernel32.dll, and more.

 </BR>